Before you start preparing your manuscript, we strongly recommend that you read and fully understand our Code of Conduct.

 - Follow IJLS Editorial Style in your book review.

 - See the book reviews published in IJLS past issues as models to follow.

 Guidelines for State-of-the-Art or Critical Review Authors

+The following description is ideally suited to a critical review paper.
 In addition to book reviews, IJLS may occasionally publish 'critical review' or 'state of the art' papers.
 Authors who like to submit such works are expected to do a rigorous review of the literature and then prepare their manuscripts.
 They are also expected to follow IJLS Editorial Style in their manuscripts.